brandonngithub/authentication-basics/README.md

 - passport.deserializeUser() gets whatever was stored by serialize and for ex if userId then get whole user object from db and stores in req.user for use
 - req.logout() deletes req.session.passport.user property
 - isAuthenticated() basically just checks if req.session.passport.user exists and not null
-- <mark>maybe add authMiddleware for isAuth and isAdmin in members_only like youtuber</mark>